michal-franc/simple-api-example/README.md

 - Refactorization Clean Up.
 - Adding more integration tests - fixing bugs along the way with unit tests to cover them.
 - Creating simple implementation of Domain validation using FluentValidation.
+- Added simple Logging and configuration injection for DynamoDB host
+- Added Dockerfile and linked through docker-compose to localstack
+  - link is deprecated but I wanted to keep it simple without my own network stac

 ### .NET open source packages used in the project:
 - [LightBDD](https://github.com/LightBDD/LightBDD)